bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone11.md

         - UPDATE: when the choreography is loaded in a next level, it IS triggering on level start, then the first step, (a dialogue step) is not being set as "active", while the choreography itself shows as active.
 No dialogue is opened, and the whole thing stalls.
         - UPDATE: my best guess at present is, something is going wrong with the sequential choreography step Choreography dynamically creates to handle it's steps, eg. Activate() is called before this variable is dyanamically created, causing a null reference, which blocks the choreoghy from getting actually started and it just freezes the game pre-choreography.
 This can't be quite what's happening, or I would have seen a null pointer in the logs, so I'm still kinda confused.
-        - I'm unable to reproduce this anymore to make further progress on fixing it
+        - I'm unable to reproduce this anymore to make further progress on fixing it this was caused because START was called on a Choreography step AFTER the parent called Activate, which was resetting "active" to false, before the step could do anything, causing the choreography to become stalled.

 UNPLANNED FEATURES
 [+] Grenade relates suppression changes